What are the benefits of RPA?

-RPA is an emerging technology that aims to automate routine rules-based processes to improve efficiency and reduce costs.
-Garter predicts that by 2024, organizations combining automation technologies with redesigned operational processes will lower costs by 30%.
+Robotic Process Automation is an emerging technology that aims to automate routine rules-based processes to improve efficiency and reduce costs.
+Gartner predicts that by 2024, organizations combining automation technologies with redesigned operational processes will lower costs by 30%.

 RPA robots are designed to be completely accurate, consistent, and compliant with processes to remove any human error.

 Software robots can complete tasks in much less time and are able to work 24/7.
 With work being done more quickly, this in turn creates capacity for more work to get done.

 By automating processes, employees can be moved from mundane tasks to focus on the customer and other tasks that add the most value to your business.

 Keep track of receipts, calculate taxes, pay invoices on time and manage claims processes.

 Improve order to cash, inventory management, procure to pay and shipment automation.

 Human Resources and people management

 Track timesheets, store documents, calculate benefits, and issue onboarding information to employees.

 Automatically diagnose and fix technical problems, track support tickets and even provide technical customer service.